 High school youth from across the state apply and are selected to participate in this college campus experience program.
 Participants spend five days on campus at the University of Georgia where they receive important information on college preparation, learn about the college application process, develop leadership skills, and discover new opportunities.

 During the program, participants stay in residence halls, eat in the dining halls, participate in recreational sports, and visit the libraries, athletic facilities, and classrooms.
 Current college students serve as mentors throughout the program.
 They also talk with university professors, counselors, and other professionals about preparing for college, including:

 - Scholarship and financial aid representatives

 - Major and career college advisors

 - Georgia youth advocates

-For more information about College Bound and the application process, contact program coordinator Kate Smith.
+For more information about the program and/or the application process, contact program coordinator Shirley Reyes.